gchriz/gpioreadall/readme.md

 It has been tested with a Raspberry Pi version 2B and a Pi400 yet.

+The program uses *pigpio*.
+To make it work the daemon *pigpiod* needs to be running!

+Start it once with:

+    sudo pigpiod

+or for automatic start on every boot:

+    sudo systemctl enable --now pigpiod

 No warranties at all - as usual.

 Comments and suggestions are welcome.